noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 a big bang...
 The part about it not calling it a mere explosion scares me so much that I don’t want to know about it.

-[Well, with that, I’ve finished “about 90%” of my business is over,but there is “57 minutes and 42 seconds” left until my child wakes up, so come talk with Mother some more!]
+[Well, with that, I’ve finished “about 90%” of my business is over, but there is “57 minutes and 42 seconds” left until my child wakes up, so come talk with Mother some more!]